 Among these tribes is the Awá.
 Few indigenous lands have seen as much pressure from illegal logging as the Awá forests in Brazil’s eastern Amazon region, where forced displacement and violence, including documented murders, have caused the Awá population to dwindle to an estimated 350 people, approximately one-third of whom remain uncontacted.
 As a result, Survival International has labeled the Awá “earth’s most threatened tribe.”

 Since 2012, the Cultures of Resistance Network has supported Survival International’s creative campaign in defense of the Awá.
 In 2014, Survival International and the Awá celebrated an unprecedented victory when the Brazilian government sent troops to expel the illegal loggers from Awá land.
 As part of the campaign, 57,558 people from thirty-eight different countries sent letters to Brazil’s Minister of Justice.
 However, the campaign hasn’t stopped.
 Our allies are keeping up the pressure on the Brazilian government to ensure that the loggers don’t return and that the Awá can live in peace on their land.

 On Survival International’s website, you can take action by donating to this important campaign.
 The participation of students, artists, filmmakers, and celebrities has already brought crucial attention to the Awá struggle.
 But only continued pressure and solidarity will allow the Awá people to sustain their traditional way of life.

-Since 2008, we have stood in solidarity with indigenous opposition to the proposed Belo Monte Dam on the Xingu River in Brazil’s Amazon.
-The dam, currently under construction, would be the world’s third-largest hydroelectric dam if completed and have a disastrous impact on the thousands of indigenous people who rely on the Xingu River for survival, destroying the biodiversity of the river basin and depriving its people of their rights to a sustainable future.
-Indigenous peoples in the region have been continuously protesting against the dam and other destructive projects in the Amazon region, including a toxic gold mine that a Canadian firm has proposed to open in the vicinity of the dam.
+Since 2008, we have stood in solidarity with indigenous opposition to the Belo Monte Dam on the Xingu River in Brazil’s Amazon.
+Completed in November 2019, it is the world’s fourth-largest hydroelectric dam.
+Belo Monte’s disastrous impact is felt by the thousands of indigenous people who rely on the Xingu River for survival, destroying the biodiversity of the river basin and depriving its people of their rights to a sustainable future.
+For over a decade, Indigenous peoples in the region have been protesting against the dam and other destructive projects in the Amazon region, including a toxic gold mine that a Canadian firm proposed to open in the vicinity of the dam.